adammendoza/TodoList-Boilerplate/README.md

 An example using the Kitura web framework and HTTP Server to develop a backend for a todo list organizer

 This is a starter repository for quickly adding a new TodoList implementation for a specific database.
 It was created to encourage the Swift community for integrating with more databases.
-You can find the REST API here: [TodoList Swagger](https://github.com/IBM-Swift/todolist-swagger).

 ## Current Implementations: